-For starters, Adjectives are words that describe nouns or pronouns.
+Adjectives are the all-important words that describe nouns or pronouns.
 They answer questions like what kind, how many, and which one?Just like there are countless adjectives, there are many ways to describe adjectives themselves.
 Five of the most common types of adjectives are described here.

 Descriptive adjectives describe the characteristics of a noun.
 They can tell you about a noun’s size, color, shape, taste, and more.
 Some examples are small, red, round, friendly, and salty.

 Quantitative adjectives describe the exact or approximate amount of a noun.
 Some examples include all, no, few, many, and little.Numeral adjectives are quantitative adjectives that give exact number amounts (e.g. two, seven, thirty, first, and ninth).

 For example: “There are five boys in her class.”
 In this case, five is a numeral adjective that describes the number of boys.

 Demonstrative adjectives answer the question which one?
 They point out particular nouns.
 Some demonstrative adjectives are this, that, these, and those.